Látrabjarg in the Westfjords of Iceland - the largest Seabird Cliff in Iceland - Puffins in Abundance

 Living on the edge

-I stayed for one night at Hotel Breiðavík and have written a special travel-blog on my stay and my visit to Látrabjarg.
+I stayed for one night at Hotel Breiðavík and have written a separate travel blog on my stay and my visit to Látrabjarg.
 The hotel is located some 12 km away from Látrabjarg.

-A cute puffin kiss - bill tapping strengthens the lifelong bond between these 2 birds
+A cute puffin kiss - bill tapping strengthens the lifelong bond between these two birds

 All in all, there were around 8 million puffins in Iceland during the summertime, but their number is unfortunately decreasing.